CAMPAIGN

 Real Estate

 Productions participating in the Scene in San Francisco incentive program may receive a 100% rebate on real estate for film-related activities such as production offices, stage space, and more.
-If no City property is available or suitable, the production may enter into a private lease or rental agreement with a third-party property owner (minimum 30 days) and still receive a 100% rebate on the production’s rent.
+If no City property is available or suitable, the production may enter into a private lease (minimum 30 days) with a third-party property owner and still receive a 100% rebate on the production’s rent.
 The guidelines below outline Film SF and Real Estate’s workflow as well as requirements for productions under the program.

 Uses

-Real estate costs may be eligible for a 100% rebate for uses including but not limited to filming, production office, soundstage space, storage space, and production vehicle, and crew/cast parking.
+Real estate costs may be eligible for a 100% rebate for uses including but not limited to filming, production office, soundstage space, storage space, and production vehicle and crew parking.
 The following property types qualify so long as the property is located within San Francisco and/or it is City-owned and meets the City’s requirements.
-If there are no suitable City owned/operated property options, productions may pursue a third-party property option (more information below).
-Crew accommodations do not qualify for the rebate program.
+If there are no suitable City owned/operated property options, productions may explore third-party property options (more information below).
+Crew accommodations do not qualify for the rebate program at this time.
 The following types of property may be eligible under the rebate program:

 Process

 Participating productions must first contact Film SF to discuss their Real Estate needs.
-Film SF then consults with Real Estate and other City departments to generate a short list of available City real estate options for the production to consider.
-Film SF coordinates tours/site visits for the production as needed from that list.
+Film SF then consults with Real Estate and generates a short list of available City real estate options for the production to consider.
+Film SF coordinates tours/site visits for the production as needed.

 Productions must provide at least two (2) months’ advance notice to Film SF prior to the start of any real estate use to allow Film SF to successfully aid the production’s efforts in securing space.
 Productions must submit the following information to Film SF at that time:

-- Any additional operational needs tied to the space (e.g. amperage, ceiling heights, light grids, sound insulation, green screen, monitors, kitchen, utilities, access requirements, security, etc.)
+• Any additional operational needs tied to the space (e.g., utilities, access requirements, security)

 City Leases